 In the present study, for the measurement of this variable, the number of trainings received by the convenor on various aspects of agriculture were considered.
-The scoring procedure by Pandyaraj (1978) was adopted in this case also.
-A score of one was given for each training received by the convenor.
+The scoring procedure by Pandyaraj (1978) was adopted in this case also A score of one was given for each training received by the convenor

-TRAINING NEED :
+IRAINING NEED :

-A simple statistical tool for assessment of training need called Training Need Quotient was used which accommodates variation in a number of items checked and arranged from 0 to 100.
-The formula for computation of TNQ is as follows :
+A simple statistical tool for assessment of training need called Fraining Need Quotient was used which accommodates variation in a number of items checked and arranged from 0 to 100.
+The formula for computation of TNQ is as follows

-$$TNQ = OSIJ/MSIJ \times 100$$
+TNQ - OSIJ/MSIJ x 100

-Where OSIJ = Sum of observed scores of Jth individual for the ith item.
-MSIJ = Maximum score attributable to the Ith item rated by Jth individual.
+Where OSIJ = Sum of observed scores of Jth individual for the ith item

+MSIJ Maximum score a+tributable to the Ith item rated by Jth individual

-TNQ was calculated for a number of items such as type of training, organisation to conduct training, method of training, duration of training, suitable season for training and the areas which require training.
-To measure these items, the scoring pattern followed is given below.
+TNQ was calculated for a number of items such as type of training organisation to conduct training method of training duration of training, suitable season for training and the areas which require training.
+To measure these items the scoring pattern followed is given below suggested were lecture group discussion, field trip study tour or demonstrations.
+Duration of training could vary from one day to above one month.
+Areas which required training were crop management, water management use of fertilisers crop protection group management utilisation of credit and schemes of different agencies and maintenance of records.
+The scoring pattern by Kanagasabapathi (1988) was adopted here

-Sl.No.
-Category of Response Score
+Sl No Category of Response Score

-1. Most preferred 2
+1 Most preferred 2

-2. Somewhat preferred 1
+2 Somewhat preferred 1

-з.
-Least preferred 0
+3 Least preferred 0